What’s your fall marathon taper plan look like?

 Low sodium levels and dehydration tend to be the primary cause.

 Maybe it sounds a little woo-woo.
-But research shows, visualizing can actually help improve performance.
+But research shows visualizing can actually help improve performance.

-During a two-week marathon taper, you might feel like you’ve suddenly got more time on your hands.
+During a two-week taper, you might feel like you’ve suddenly got more time on your hands.
+Spend a little of that time visualizing the perfect race.

 Want to run a 26.2-mile marathon, celebrate all your hard work, and enjoy the experience?